KIT-ISAS/iviz/iviz/README.md

 ### Connections

-At each module that involves a ROS connection, you will see light-blue panels showing the ROS topic and statistics.
+When you click on a module that listens to a ROS topic, you will see light-blue panels on the top right showing the ROS topic and its statistics.
 These are called the **Listener Widgets**.
 An example can be found by clicking on the TF module.
 The cyan panels on the top right are the two listener widgets, one that listens to /tf and one that listens to /tf_static.